 Kansas City Car Accident Lawyers - call us at (888) 743-1030 Today!

 When you or a loved one has been involved in a car accident, you likely have many questions.
 Who is responsible for the accident?
 How can I afford my medical bills?
 Should I take the estimate offered by the insurance company?
-During this stressful time, do not worry!
-The Kansas City car accident attorneys at DiPasquale Moore are here to help.
+During this stressful time, do not worry.
+DiPasquale Moore are here to help!

 We have answered some of the most common questions that we are asked following an accident below, and encourage you to call us at (888) 743-1030 our office for a free consultation if you are seeking to learn more.

 What should I do after a car accident?

 Following a car accident, the most important thing you can do is to remain at the scene of the accident and get the immediate medical attention you need.
 Once you are alright, there are some steps that should be taken to help you hold the accountable driver responsible: